A-Cobble/A-Cobble/README.md

 Software Engineer | Web Developer | Veteran
 -------------------------------------------

 I'm a Full-Stack Software Engineer who is passionate about learning and growing.
-Feel free to look around, and before you go, check out my Portfolio.
+I am currently pursuing a B.S. in Computer Science and Systems from the University of Washington Tacoma.
+Feel free to look around.

 * 🌍  I'm located in Bremerton, WA
 * ✉️  You can contact me at [alex.cobble42@gmail.com](mailto:alex.cobble42@gmail.com)
-* 🧠  I'm learning JavaScript, TypeScript, and C++
+* 🧠  I'm learning JavaScript, TypeScript, Java, and C++

 ### Skills